GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/deploy-instructions.md

 ```

 If a VPC network still needs to be created in the cloud bursting project, then
-follow the first set of terraform commands targetting the group created in
+follow the first set of terraform commands targeting the group created in
 `hybrid-config/create_network`.

 Next, execute the second set of terraform commands to create the hybrid
 configuration.
-After, a directory in `hybrid-configuration/primary` named `hyrid/`
+After, a directory in `hybrid-configuration/primary` named `hybrid/`
 should be created which contains a `cloud.conf` file, `cloud_gres.conf` file and
 a set of support scripts.